Netcracker/qubership-deployment-status-provisioner/Readme.md

 # Common information

-`Deployment Status Provisioner` is a component for providing the overall service status in  Deployer jobs.
+`Deployment Status Provisioner` is a component for providing the overall service status of deployment procedure for operator-less services.
 It is used to receive statuses from all required service resources and specify the final result to a preselected resource from where the Deployers read the status.